zsparal/api-documentation/source/payments/hosted-checkout.rst

 to select their payment method of choice and to complete the payment.

 Using Mollie Checkout is optional.
 We do recommend using it, since it is battle-tested and optimized for performance and conversion.
-If, however, you would like to provide a custom checkout experience, please refer to our guide on :doc:`building your own checkout </payments/build-your-own-checkout>`.
+If, however, you would like to provide a custom checkout experience, refer to our guide on :doc:`building your own checkout </payments/build-your-own-checkout>`.

 Our full hosted checkout experience can be viewed on `our Hosted Checkout demo <https://demo.mollie.com/>`_.

-Please also refer to the `Mollie Checkout product page <https://www.mollie.com/products/checkout>`_ on our website.
+More details are available on the `Mollie Checkout product page <https://www.mollie.com/products/checkout>`_ on our website.

 .. figure:: images/mollie-checkout-example-a@2x.jpg